Why Most Indian HNIs Cannot Buy UK Property Directly

 $250,000 per person per year · what it buys in the UK · 2026

 The Reserve Bank of India’s Liberalised Remittance Scheme permits resident individuals to remit up to $250,000 per financial year for permitted current and capital account transactions, including overseas property.
 The limit is per person, per year, and cumulative across all purposes.
-Travel, education, gifts, and property all draw from the same annual pool.
+Travel, education, gifts, and property all draw from the same annual limit.

 The gap at a glance